Joint replacement 2025 – Between innovation and reliability

 AMIS method (anterior minimally invasive surgery): Gentle access to the hip, faster healing process.

-Short-shaft prostheses: protect the bone, ideal for younger patients.
-Future standard for hip joint replacement.
+Short-stem prostheses: Preserving bone, ideal for younger patients.
+Future standard in hip replacement.

 Personalized treatment approaches in artificial joint replacement

-Individualization in medicine is a growing trend – including in artificial joint replacements.
-Personalized therapies and prostheses guarantee tailor-made care.
+Individualization in medicine is a growing trend – also in artificial joint replacement.
+Personalized therapies and prostheses guarantee a perfectly tailored solution.

 4.1 Preoperative planning of joint replacement